dumlutimuralp/antrea-packet-walks/part_c/README.md

 When the flow gets to tunnel0 (genev_sys_6081) interface on Worker 1 node, Linux IP Stack adds the GENEVE headers to the flow with the destination IP address of 10.79.1.202 (which was determined in Table 70 back in Section 9.7 earlier) and source IP of 10.79.1.201 which is Worker 1 node IP.
 Next the flow is sent through the ens160 interface of the Worker 1 node onwards to the physical network, destined to the Worker 2 node.

-A quick tcpdump on the ens160 interface of the Worker 1 node would reveal this, shown below.
-UDP 6081 is the GENEVE port.
+To verify how Worker 2 node encapsulates the flows, a quick tcpdump on theW Worker 1 node ens160 interface on UDP 6081, which is GENEVE port, would reveal the source and destination IP/MAC of this flow.

+<pre><code>
+vmware@master:~$ k exec -it frontend -- sh
+/ # curl backendsvc
+Praqma Network MultiTool (with NGINX) - backend2 - 10.222.2.34/24
+</code></pre>

+while performing curl on frontend pod (as shown above), in another ssh session to the Kubernetes master node :

 <pre><code>
 vmware@worker1:~$ sudo tcpdump -i ens160 -en udp port 6081